dypflying/chimestack-docs/content/en/docs/Usage/WebUI/Compute/vm/_index.md

 {{% alert title="Warning" color="warning" %}}
 The deleted virtual machines can not be restored anymore, and the attached resources of the virtual machines can not be restored either
 {{% /alert %}}

+* **Migrate**: Migrate the virtual machine to another node (including online and offline migration).
+Before triggering a migration, you can specify a target node to migrate or not specify a node to let the system automatically schedule the most suitable node(based on the node’s resource allocation data).
+If the virtual machine contains local disks, you must turn on the “Migrate local hard disk” option there, otherwise the migration will fail.

+{{% imgproc vm_migrate Fit "800x300" %}}
+{{% /imgproc %}}

+{{% alert title="Warning" color="warning" %}}
+Migrating a virtual machine with local disks, all disk data will be copied to the target node,  it will consume plenty of system and network resources and take much longer to finish.
+Hence it is not recommended to migrate virtual machines that attach local disks.
+{{% /alert %}}

 ### Batch Operation